Top Rochester police officials step down amid outcry about Daniel Prude’s death

 In response to Singletary’s retirement, a Rochester police union said its members remained focused on their work despite what it called “the lack of support and leadership that we are witnessing coming from our elected officials in City Hall.”

-Warren had responded to protests and criticism about how public officials addressed Prude’s death with promises of reform, more mental health resources and moving the city’s crisis intervention team from police to another department.
+Warren had responded to protests and criticism about how public officials addressed Prude’s death with promises to implement reforms, provide more mental health resources and move the city’s crisis intervention team from the police force to another department.
 She has said Singletary told her Prude died of an apparent drug overdose in custody.

 Joe Prude has said he called 911 in March when his brother vanished from the house and has assailed officials for what happened.